-Claude Code Security is a useful shift for defenders, not a threat to cybersecurity
+Claude Code Security is useful for defenders, not a cybersecurity threat

 Anthropic has put Claude Code Security into limited research preview, and the reaction was predictable.
-Headlines focused on stock moves and disruption.
-The useful conversation is somewhere else.
+Headlines went straight to stock moves and disruption.
+The useful part of this sits elsewhere.

 This is not AI killing cybersecurity.

-This is AI exposing how much product security still depends on slow review cycles, fragmented tooling, and backlogs that never clear.
+It is AI exposing how much product security still depends on slow review cycles, split-up tooling, and backlogs that never clear.

-From a defender’s point of view, that is not bad news.
-It is overdue.
+From a defender’s point of view, that is overdue.

 What matters here

-Claude Code Security is positioned as a capability that scans code for issues and suggests fixes for human review.
+Claude Code Security is positioned as a tool that scans code for issues and suggests fixes for human review.
 That last part matters.

 It is not a replacement for security engineering.